Lumber Liquidators Formaldehyde Testing

 This part of the story was most troubling.
 Apparently the Chinese manufacturers of Lumber Liquidators product were knowingly saving the client money AND applying “CARB Compliant” labeling on these products.
 This will inevitably become a case of “who knew what when”.

 How to find out if my flooring has high formaldehyde content?

 There are basically two types of environmental testing services relevant to this story:

 - Chamber Testing of Bulk Materials.
-There are many testing methods available for chamber tests, but CA has their own standard methods by which manufacturer’s must comply before they can apply the stamp “CARB-Compliant.”
-Most of these tests range from $700-2500 per sample.
-Soon we’ll post another blog illustrating interesting results from recent tests we ran on building materials.
-It is neat to see what VOCs, including formaldehyde, are emitted from raw solid wood and even unfinished drywall.
+There are many testing methods available for chamber tests, but California has their own standard methods which manufacturer’s must comply with before they can apply the “CARB-Compliant”stamp.
+These tests range from $700-2500 per sample.
+We’ll post another blog illustrating interesting results from recent tests we ran on building materials.

 - Ambient Air Quality Testing.
 Here, too, there are many different options and standards for testing.
 It takes a good environmental inspector or industrial hygienist to know what test is most appropriate.
 It also takes an expert to interpret these results and put them in the context of each particular case.

 So the class action law suit is on the way.
 In the meantime we’re doing various formaldehyde chamber tests for VOCs and formaldehyde on bulk materials, and we continue to offer ambient air testing for homes, offices, medical and institutional buildings.
-Whether you’ve got Lumber Liquidator product in your building or not, let us know if you’d like your air or building materials tested for formaldehyde.
-If you suspect your building has contaminated flooring it is prudent to do your own testing and possibly time to join a class action suit.
+Whether you’ve got Lumber Liquidators product in your building or not, let us know if you’d like your air or building materials tested for formaldehyde.
+If you suspect your building has contaminated Lumber Liquidators flooring it is prudent to do testing and possibly time to join the class action suit.